top of page

 Understanding Terpenes in Cannabis: The Role of Linalool

-• Nov 14
+• Nov 14, 2025

 • 8 min read

-Linalool in Medicinal Cannabis: Effects, Benefits and Safety
+Linalool in Medicinal Cannabis: Effects, Benefits, and Safety

-Key takeaways
+Key Takeaways

-• Animal and cell studies suggest linalool can modulate GABA and glutamate signalling, reduce inflammatory cytokines and oxidative stress, and protect neurons, which may help explain its effects on mood and pain.[3,5,8–10]
+• Animal and cell studies suggest that linalool can modulate GABA and glutamate signaling, reduce inflammatory cytokines and oxidative stress, and protect neurons.
+These effects may help explain its influence on mood and pain.

-• Human trials of lavender oil preparations, where linalool and linalyl acetate are the major actives, show benefits for generalised anxiety symptoms in some patients, although evidence for simple aromatherapy alone is more mixed.[11–13]
+• Human trials of lavender oil preparations, where linalool and linalyl acetate are the major actives, show benefits for generalized anxiety symptoms in some patients.
+However, evidence for simple aromatherapy alone is mixed.

-• Reviews of cannabis terpenes suggest that linalool may contribute to pain relief and mood stabilisation as a supportive component in chronic pain, rather than as a stand alone analgesic.[5,6]
+• Reviews of cannabis terpenes suggest that linalool may contribute to pain relief and mood stabilization as a supportive component in chronic pain, rather than as a standalone analgesic.

-What is linalool?
+What is Linalool?

-Linalool is a monoterpene alcohol that occurs in two main mirror image forms in nature and has a characteristic floral, lavender like scent.[1,2] You will find it in lavender, coriander, sweet basil, some mint species, citrus, and in many essential oils used in perfumes, cosmetics and cleaning products.[1–3]
+Linalool is a monoterpene alcohol that occurs in two main mirror image forms in nature.
+It has a characteristic floral, lavender-like scent.
+You can find it in lavender, coriander, sweet basil, some mint species, citrus, and many essential oils used in perfumes, cosmetics, and cleaning products.

-In cannabis, linalool is one of the terpenes you occasionally see on a lab report, often in cultivars described as floral, lavender or sweet.
-It is usually present alongside other terpenes such as myrcene, limonene and caryophyllene, and its relative proportion can influence the overall aroma and possibly the subjective effect profile.[4–6]
+In cannabis, linalool is one of the terpenes you may see on a lab report, often in cultivars described as floral, lavender, or sweet.
+It usually appears alongside other terpenes like myrcene, limonene, and caryophyllene.
+The relative proportion of linalool can influence the overall aroma and possibly the subjective effect profile.

-Comprehensive reviews describe linalool as having sedative, anxiolytic, analgesic, anticonvulsant, anti-inflammatory, local anaesthetic, antimicrobial, antioxidant and possible anticancer effects, largely based on preclinical work.[1–4]
+Comprehensive reviews describe linalool as having sedative, anxiolytic, analgesic, anticonvulsant, anti-inflammatory, local anesthetic, antimicrobial, antioxidant, and possible anticancer effects.
+These findings are largely based on preclinical work.

-Terpenes in cannabis and the entourage effect
+Terpenes in Cannabis and the Entourage Effect

-Terpenes are aromatic compounds that help give cannabis, pine forests, citrus fruits and lavender their characteristic smell.
-In cannabis, they sit alongside cannabinoids such as THC and CBD and may contribute to how a product feels as well as how it tastes and smells.[4–6]
+Terpenes are aromatic compounds that contribute to the characteristic smells of cannabis, pine forests, citrus fruits, and lavender.
+In cannabis, they coexist with cannabinoids such as THC and CBD.
+They may influence not only how a product feels but also how it tastes and smells.

-The “entourage effect” is the idea that cannabinoids, terpenes and other plant molecules work together to shape the overall clinical effect, rather than acting as isolated ingredients.
-For example, different terpene combinations may make a THC based product feel more alert, more calming, more body heavy or more clear, even at the same THC dose.[5,6]
+The “entourage effect” refers to the idea that cannabinoids, terpenes, and other plant molecules work together to shape the overall clinical effect.
+This means that different terpene combinations can make a THC-based product feel more alert, calming, body-heavy, or clear, even at the same THC dose.

-How linalool works in the body
+How Linalool Works in the Body

-Linalool is lipophilic, which means it dissolves well in fats and cell membranes.
-After inhalation or ingestion it can cross biological barriers, including the blood brain barrier, and distribute into tissues where it can interact with multiple signalling systems.[1–3]
+Linalool is lipophilic, meaning it dissolves well in fats and cell membranes.
+After inhalation or ingestion, it can cross biological barriers, including the blood-brain barrier, and distribute into tissues where it interacts with multiple signaling systems.

 Experimental work suggests that linalool can:

-Linalool and anxiety, stress and sleep
+Linalool and Anxiety, Stress, and Sleep

-Preclinical studies show that linalool and linalool rich essential oils:
+Preclinical studies show that linalool and linalool-rich essential oils:

 On the human side, several lines of evidence are relevant:

-• Randomised and controlled trials of oral lavender oil preparations, which contain linalool and linalyl acetate as major actives, have shown reductions in generalised anxiety symptom scores compared with placebo in some studies of GAD and subthreshold anxiety.[11–13,21]
+• Randomized and controlled trials of oral lavender oil preparations, which contain linalool and linalyl acetate as major actives, have shown reductions in generalized anxiety symptom scores compared to placebo in some studies of GAD and subthreshold anxiety.

-• Systematic reviews highlight that oral, standardised lavender extracts have more consistent data for anxiety relief than simple aromatherapy alone, although aromatherapy may still help some people in specific situations, such as preoperative anxiety.[11,14,21,28]
+• Systematic reviews highlight that oral, standardized lavender extracts have more consistent data for anxiety relief than simple aromatherapy alone.
+However, aromatherapy may still help some individuals in specific situations, such as preoperative anxiety.

-Linalool is not only about mood.
-It has also been studied for its effects on pain and inflammation.
+Linalool is not only about mood; it has also been studied for its effects on pain and inflammation.

 Laboratory and animal work suggests that linalool can:

-Reviews focusing on cannabis terpenes note that linalool appears to have analgesic potential, especially for inflammatory and neuropathic pain, but that most data are still preclinical.[5,6,9,24] Clinical research in humans has mostly been in the context of mixed essential oils or topical preparations rather than isolated linalool or standardised cannabis products.
+Reviews focusing on cannabis terpenes note that linalool appears to have analgesic potential, especially for inflammatory and neuropathic pain.
+However, most data are still preclinical.
+Clinical research in humans has mostly been in the context of mixed essential oils or topical preparations rather than isolated linalool or standardized cannabis products.

 Because linalool interacts with multiple targets in the brain, there is growing interest in its potential for neurological and psychiatric conditions.